Thursday, October 29, 2020

 o Building on a current skill that they feel needs work, such as charting or interviewing.

-How are Student Learning Objectives evaluated?
+How are Student Personal Learning Objectives evaluated?

 • Student's learning objective information should be copied into the evaluation on the corresponding student learning objective pages.
 You can ask your student to do this.